w3c/wai-curricula/content/developing-accessible-content.md

 ## Prerequisites for Students

-Students of courses based on this curriculum are expected to have achieved the following learning outcomes from the prior [Foundation modules](https://www.w3.org/WAI/curricula/foundation-modules/):
+Students of courses based on this curriculum are expected to have achieved the learning outcomes from the prior [Foundation modules](https://www.w3.org/WAI/curricula/foundation-modules/):

 * [Module 1: What is Web accessibility](https://www.w3.org/WAI/curricula/foundation-modules/what-is-web-accessibility/)
   * Topic: "Stories of People with Disabilities"